The expropriation was wrong.

 The expropriation act did more than seize valuable assets.
 In order to effect its compensation/environmental cost swap, the provincial government deliberately replaced the principles established in the Expropriation Act.
 Rather than give responsibility for setting compensation to a neutral third party (the public utilities board), the December expropriation gave that responsibility to cabinet, one of the parties to the expropriation.

 Cabinet put Nalcor in charge of talks on compensation.
 Nalcor was one of the major beneficiaries of the expropriation.
 The December 2008 bill ended two power purchase arrangements between Newfoundland and Labrador Hydro and two private suppliers.
 Money that had gone to the private developers now went to Hydro coffers.
+The provincial government made no pretense of setting up a compensation process that was fair.
+They deliberately rigged the game.

 The 2008 expropriation also quashed an active court case that predated the expropriation and and denied the parties any compensation for costs.
 The case involved a lawsuit by Abitibi against the provincial government.